dimag0g/nios_duino/README.md

 - SDRAM controller.
 This is an interface to common single data rate SDRAM chips.
 Make sure to go though its options and set up the RAS/CAS latency and address / data width corresponding to your SDRAM chip.
+On many boards, running SDRAM at higher frequencies requires a separate clock with a phase shift compared to system clock: refer to a sample project for your dev board to find out what the correct PLL settings are.
-Remove it if your dev board doesn't have SDRAM or you don't plan to use it.
+Remove the component if your board doesn't have SDRAM or you don't use it.
-If you have a different kind of RAM, you should remove this block and add a different one, corresponding to your RAM type.
+If you have SRAM, rather than SDRAM, you need to use a generic tri-state controller instead (again, the sample project for your board is a good start).

 - On-chip RAM.
 This component could be used to store data and / or code of NIOS II CPU, and on systems with no flash memory it can be used to emulate